ivannieto/puppet-nginx-module-test/docs/RUN.md

   - `docker compose up -d`

-- After agent has exited due to missing packages in Puppet server.
+- After agent has exited (or while container is in CREATED state) install required packages in Puppet server (latest versions gave me a headache, those are the ones that worked for me).

-  - `docker exec puppet-server puppet module install puppetlabs-apt`
+  - `docker exec puppet-server puppet module install puppetlabs-apt --8.1.0`
-  - `docker exec puppet-server puppet module install puppet-nginx`
+  - `docker exec puppet-server puppet module install puppet-nginx --version 3.2.0`

 - Restart exited container to gather facts from Puppet server.